 Each individual will share their experiences at their own pace, so try to create an atmosphere where everyone feels safe to say as much or as little as they feel comfortable.
 We strongly encourage members to show respect to others.

-Respect individuals’ choice to keep an MS diagnosis private and make sure to get everyone’s consent before tagging them in social media posts, sharing photos or otherwise publicly revealing their association with OMS.
+Respect individuals’ choice to keep an MS diagnosis private and make sure to get everyone’s consent before tagging them in social media posts, sharing photos or otherwise publicly revealing their association with Overcoming MS.

-We share the desire to make positive lifestyle choices by adopting the OMS Program and living a better and healthier life with MS as a result.
+We share the desire to make positive lifestyle choices by adopting the Overcoming MS Program and living a better and healthier life with MS as a result.

-To join our online OMS Circle we expect you to have a genuine interest in adopting the OMS Program or be supporting someone else to do so.
+To join our online Overcoming MS Circle we expect you to have a genuine interest in adopting the Overcoming MS Program or be supporting someone else to do so.

-Agreed behaviours are the foundation of our online community, at OMS we are committed to:
+Agreed behaviours are the foundation of our online community, at Overcoming MS we are committed to:

 - Be respectful and polite